 After your body’s immune system recognizes that your eye has come into contact with an allergen that it identifies as harmful, it begins to react and produce Immunoglobulin (IgE), which are antibodies.
 Antibodies travel to the location that the immune system believes to be a problem and they attack by releasing chemicals, which then cause an allergic reaction in your eye.

-We offer telemedicine and virtual online doctor visits to address your eye allergies.
-We can prescribe eye drops that will treat your symptoms and if we determine that your eye allergy is caused by an infection from a bacterium, as is the case of pink eye symptoms, we will prescribe necessary medicines that will combat that infection.
-You should wait to see an online doctor for days after you begin experiencing eye allergy related symptoms.
+We offer help and referrals to virtual online doctor visits to address your eye allergies.
+They can prescribe eye drops that will treat your symptoms and if they determine that your eye allergy is caused by an infection from a bacterium, as is the case of pink eye symptoms.
+They will prescribe necessary medicines that will combat that infection.
+You should not wait to see an online doctor for days after you begin experiencing eye allergy related symptoms.
 Waiting could cause more complex eye problems.

-SmartDocMD treats common illnesses online.
-If you are located in California, we are equipped to treat you if you are experiencing pink eye, upper respiratory infections, a cold that just won’t go away, urinary tract infections, vaginal infections such as yeast and others.
-Start your treatment today and you’ll be asked to tell us a bit about your symptoms, when they began, and a little bit about your medical history.
-Once you’ve filled out the online patient interview, you’ll be presented with free online doctor treatment plans and if you choose to begin an online doctor appointment with Smart Doc MD, you’ll pay just $30.
+SmartDocMD helps you check out common illnesses online.
+If you are located in any of 50 states including California, we are equipped to assist you if you are experiencing pink eye, upper respiratory infections, a cold that just won’t go away, urinary tract infections, vaginal infections such as yeast and others.
+Start your evaluation today and you’ll be asked to tell us a bit about your symptoms, when they began, and a little bit about your medical history.
+Once you’ve filled out the online patient interview, you’ll be presented with access to online doctor treatment plans and if you choose to begin an online doctor appointment with our partners, you’ll pay less.
 Ready to begin?
 Click here.
+Are you just looking for allergy testing?
+Checkout Wyndly.